blundelllab/ClonalHematopoiesis/The Evolutionary Dynamics and Fitness Landscape of Clonal Haematopoiesis (2019)/README.md

-This repository contains the code and necessary files to accompany the manuscript **"The Evolutionary Dynamics and Fitness Landscape of Clonal Haematopoiesis"**.
+This repository contains the code and necessary files to accompany the manuscript **"The Evolutionary Dynamics and Fitness Landscape of Clonal Hematopoiesis"**.
 Code was written in Jupyter notebook using Python.
 <br>
 <br>
 If there are problems with the code (.ipynb) pages rendering, please try viewing them here: https://nbviewer.jupyter.org/github/blundelllab/ClonalHaematopoiesis/tree/master/The%20Evolutionary%20Dynamics%20and%20Fitness%20Landscape%20of%20Clonal%20Haematopoiesis%20%282019%29/